tituschewxj/tp/docs/DeveloperGuide.md

 1. User requests to edit an existing student, indicating the student the user wish to edit.
 The user provides the update details for the student and remaining details are unchanged.

+2. TAPro updates the student with the new details.

    Use case ends.

 <span class="semi-bold">Extensions</span>

-* 1a.
+* 2a.
 No such student exists.

-    * 1a1.
+    * 2a1.
 TAPro shows an error message.

     * Use case ends.

-* 1b.
+* 2b.
 User provides no details to update.

-    * 1b1.
+    * 2b1.
 TAPro shows an error message.

+    * Use case ends.

+* 2c.
+Format of the provided data is incorrect.

+    * 2c1.
+TAPro rejects the student update and shows an error message.

     * Use case ends.